 No of Post – 110

 Pay Scale of 27,700-770-33,090- 920-40,450-1080-44,770/-, with usual dearness allowance and other allowances as sanctioned by the Government of Odisha from time to time as admissible.

-Latest – Admit Card for Odisha Judicial Service Prelims Exam 2017 for Civil Judge Recruitment has been released.
-Download from “Admit Card” page link.
+Latest – Schedule of Odisha Judicial Service Main Exam 2017 for Civil Judge Recruitment has been released.
+Check on “Admit Card” page link.

 Schedule for Odisha Judicial Service 2017 is given below.

 |Online Application Form||06 May 2017 to 05 Jun 2017|